Tuning the Optical Properties of an MoSe$_2$ Monolayer Using Nanoscale Plasmonic Antennas: Acknowledgements

 \section{Acknowledgements}

+We thank M. Altzschner, J. Wierzbowski, and M. Blauth for their technical assistance and scientific discussions.
 M.M.P. acknowledges TUM International Graduate School of Science and Engineering (IGSSE).
 M.Kr. acknowledges support from the International Max Planck Research School for Quantum Science and Technology (IMPRS-QST).
 J.J.F. gratefully acknowledges the German Science Foundation (DFG) for financial support via the Clusters of Excellence e.Conversion (EXC 2089), MCQST (EXC 2111), as well as the individual projects DI 2013/5-1 and FI 947/8-1.
 M.B. and A.L. acknowledge support from the Alexander von Humboldt Foundation.
 K.M. acknowledges support from the Bavarian Academy of Sciences and Humanities.

 \onecolumngrid

 {S\arabic{equation}} {S\arabic{figure}} [1]{[S#1]} [1]{S#1}